tymyrddin/red-basic/source/docs/reconnaissance/README.md

 Two types of reconnaissance are commonly used:

-* An adversary uses publicly available information for guessing user names of accounts and making organisational maps.
+* An adversary uses publicly available information for guessing usernames of accounts and making organisational maps.
 Once user names are known, adversaries can choose tools for gaining access.
 * An adversary in a structured attack uses electronic reconnaissance to find where the resources are logically located, and to probe and scan the network for vulnerable hosts, applications, or infrastructure equipment.

 ## Why?